Skip to content

 1. Get a mortgage agreement in principle (AIP)

-Before house hunting, get an AIP from a lender or broker.
-This is a conditional offer showing how much you could borrow, valid for 60–90 days.
-Estate agents take you more seriously with an AIP in hand.
+Before you start viewing, get an AIP from a lender or broker.
+It is a conditional offer setting out how much you could borrow, and it lasts 60 to 90 days.
+Estate agents tend to take you more seriously once you have one.

 2. 02